-Note: The user must use the configuration utility provided with this product to ensure the channels of operation are in conformance with the spectrum usage rules for European Community countries as described below.

-- This device requires that the user or installer properly enter the current country of operation in the command line interface as described in the user guide, before operating this device. - This device will automatically limit the allowable channels determined by the current country of operation.
+- Note: The user must use the configuration utility provided with this product to ensure the channels of operation are in conformance with the spectrum usage rules for European Community countries as described below. - This device requires that the user or installer properly enter the current country of operation in the command line interface as described in the user guide, before operating this device. - This device will automatically limit the allowable channels determined by the current country of operation.
 Incorrectly entering the country of operation may result in illegal operation and may cause harmful interference to other system.
-The user is obligated to ensure the device is operating according to the channel limitations, indoor/outdoor restrictions and license requirements for each European Community country as described in this document.

-- This device may be operated indoors or outdoors in all countries of the European Community using the 2.4 GHz band: Channels 1 - 13, except where noted below. - In Italy the end-user must apply for a license from the national spectrum authority to operate this device outdoors. - In France outdoor operation is only permitted using the 2.4 2.454 GHz band: Channels 1 - 7.
+The user is obligated to ensure the device is operating according to the channel limitations, indoor/outdoor restrictions and license requirements for each European Community country as described in this document. - This device may be operated indoors or outdoors in all countries of the European Community using the 2.4 GHz band: Channels 1 - 13, except where noted below. - In Italy the end-user must apply for a license from the national spectrum authority to operate this device outdoors. - In Belgium outdoor operation is only permitted using the 2.46 2.4835 GHz band: Channel 13. - In France outdoor operation is only permitted using the 2.457 2.472 GHz band: Channels 10 13.